 “A rule I have had for years is: to treat the Lord Jesus Christ as a personal friend.
 His is not a creed, a mere doctrine, but it is He Himself we have.”

-This can be a liberating secret.
+Friendship with God can be a liberating secret.
 It releases us from the terrible bondage of religion and ritual with all its negative connotations.
-Friendship with our Lord will carry us beyond creed or doctrine to the place of true communion.
+Intimacy with our Lord will carry us beyond creed or doctrine to the place of true communion.

 We evangelicals talk big about “a personal relationship.”
 That is indeed crucial.
 But few be the believers that walk in a daily friendship with their Savior.
 That is truly a tragedy.

 “I no longer call you slaves, because a master doesn’t confide in his slaves.
 Now you are my friends, since I have told you everything the Father told me.”

 Friendship with Jesus will bring true guidance.
 He shares secrets and wisdom to his friends.
 We are brought into a true knowledge of the Kingdom through the relationship of friendship with the King.
 We are not slaves– or drones, slavishly serving out of slavish fear.

 We are His friends.

 Jesus wants to confide in us; sharing mysteries hidden by time and sin.
 And his kingdom is full of amazing perplexities!
 He is looking to bring us into a willingness of a daily communion.